-- Any amounts included on lines 3, and 5 that represent your share of the factors passed through from other partnerships. - If the tax year is a short tax year, subtract the amount of the average value of tangible property that is excluded because of prorating for a short tax year.
-The amount excluded for a short tax year is determined by multiplying M3A, column A, line 1 by a fraction: the numerator is 365 minus the number of days in the tax year; the denominator is 365.
+- Any amounts included on lines 3, 4 or 5 that represent your share of the factors passed through from partnerships. - For financial institutions only, the amount of intangible property listed on line 1d. - The reduction of property owned for a short taxable year.
+To determine, multiply the sum of line 1 and line 2 by a fraction:

+the numerator is 365 minus the number of days in the tax year; the denominator is 365.

-Enclose a schedule showing the computation and pass-through information of any adjustments listed on M3A, line 7.
+Enclose a schedule showing the computation and pass-through information of any adjustments listed on M8A, line 7.